Court: School transgender bathroom policy unconstitutional

 Grimm began transitioning from female to male while he was a student at Gloucester High School, located in a mostly rural area about 60 miles (95 kilometers) east of Richmond.
 He had chest reconstruction surgery and hormone therapy.
 In 2016, when he was in 12th grade, he obtained a Virginia court order and Virginia birth certificate declaring his sex as male.

-David Corrigan, a lawyer for the school board, argued that the law protects against discrimination based on sex, not gender identity.
+Corrigan, the school board attorney, had argued that the law protects against discrimination based on sex, not gender identity.
 He said that because Grimm had not undergone sex-reassignment surgery and still had female genitalia, the board’s position was that he remained anatomically a female.

 Grimm, now 21, graduated in 2017.
 He now lives in California and is an activist for transgender rights.